Adding a Hardware Virtual Private Gateway to Your VPC

 In the Download Configuration dialog box, select the vendor, platform, and software that corresponds to your customer gateway device or software, and then click Yes, Download.

-Give the configuration file to your network administrator, along with this guide: Amazon Virtual Private Cloud Network Administrator Guide.
+Give the configuration file to your network administrator, along with this guide: Amazon VPC Network Administrator Guide.
 After the network administrator configures the customer gateway, the VPN connection is operational.

 To launch an instance into your subnet

 Open the Amazon EC2 console.